giprayogo/SHRY/README.rst

 Development
 ^^^^^^^^^^^

-Installing from source
+If you prefer to install from source, instead follow the procedures below.

 .. code-block:: console

     git clone https://github.com/giprayogo/SHRY.git
     cd SHRY
-    pip install .
+    pip install -e .

 Quick use
 ---------